Fall is ragweed season, but sniffling and sneezing is no way to start the school year!

 The end of August marks the end of summer and the beginning of the school year — and, for people who have ragweed allergies, the start of allergy season.
 Spring may be the season that’s most strongly associated with pollen, but fall allergies can be just as bad (or even worse) for many people.

-While spring allergies are usually caused by trees and summer allergies can be blamed on grasses, fall allergies are often caused by weeds or mold.
+are usually caused by trees and summer allergies can be blamed on grasses, fall allergies are often caused by weeds or mold.
 That said, ragweed, a plant that can grow along roads or even in parking lots, is far and away the most common source of fall allergies.

 Further, because ragweed is so small and light, it can easily be carried long distances by the wind, meaning not even big cities are safe from the allergen.
 If you’ve noticed your child sneezing and sniffling this fall, no matter where you live, it’s possible that ragweed is the culprit.